Tuesday, May 23, 2023

 Elections: Officers are elected to a three-year term at association's annual meeting.

 Mission Statement: To consider and deal with those matters involving or affecting the desirability of Pickwick Village as a place to reside and to secure cooperative action in advancing the common purposes of the members of the Association.

-Pickwick Village is a subdivision located close to the intersection of Wilden Avenue and County Road 28 within the city limits of Goshen, Indiana.
+Pickwick Village is a subdivision located close to the intersection of Wilden Avenue and County Road 17 within the city limits of Goshen, Indiana.
 It was developed, beginning in 1985, by Charles Daub, a local developer.
-The subdivision consists of 77 single family home sites, 17 condominiums and one commercial building.
+The subdivision consists of 81 single family home sites and 17 condominiums.